 Fixed Term Contract, ICS-6

-In order to meet the increased requirements for coordination support, humanitarian advocacy and information, the OCHA office in the occupied Palestinian territory (oPt) established three sub-offices in the West Bank: Ramallah, Nablus and Hebron.
-Through its expanded presence in the field and in the Central Area, the OCHA oPt team ensures adequate support to area-based operational coordination structures, sectoral coordination in priority areas, both operational and policy.
+In order to meet the increased requirements for coordination support, humanitarian advocacy, and information, the OCHA office in the occupied Palestinian territory (oPt) established three sub-offices in the West Bank: Ramallah, Nablus, and Hebron.
+Through its expanded presence in the field and the Northern Area, the OCHA oPt team ensures adequate support to area-based operational coordination structures, sectoral coordination in priority areas, both operational and policy.

-Under the overall guidance of the West Bank Humanitarian Affairs Officer (Field Coordinator) and direct supervision of the Humanitarian Affairs Analyst HAA/ Central Unit, the incumbent will contribute and assist in carrying out the development of the field office and headquarters humanitarian strategy, support in including inter-cluster contingency coordination and planning and in setting deliverable within the respective Area of Responsibility (AOR).
+The position of Humanitarian Affairs Associate will contribute and assist in carrying out of the development of the field office and headquarters humanitarian strategy, support in including inter-cluster contingency coordination and planning and in setting deliverable within the respective Area of Responsibility (AOR).

-In support of the West Bank Field Coordination Unit (FCU), the Humanitarian Affairs Associate works in close collaboration with various units in the OCHA oPt Jerusalem office, various UN agencies, NGOs, authorities, local communities, ... etc.
+The position of the Humanitarian Affairs Associate will work in close collaboration with various units in the OCHA oPt Jerusalem office, various UN agencies, NGOs, authorities, local communities, ... etc.

-- Monitor, assess, report and conduct analysis of general Central WB protection issues and specific issues as identified in the AOR.
+- Monitor, assess, report and conduct analysis of general Southern West Bank protection issues and specific issues as identified in the Area of Responsibility.

 - Supports OCHA’s advocacy role in the oPt.

-- Monitor, assess, report and conduct analysis of general Central WB protection issues and specific issues as identified in the Areas of Responsibilities
+- Monitor, assess, report and conduct analysis of general Southern WB protection issues and specific issues as identified in the Areas of Responsibilities

-- Assist to conduct periodic information analysis in relation to the regular monitoring and coordination of the humanitarian situation and assistance in the oPt, specifically in the AOR.
+- Assist to conduct periodic information analysis in relation to the regular monitoring and coordination of the humanitarian situation and assistance in the oPt, specifically in the Area of Responsibility.

-- Support the drafting and the preparation of regular situation and analytical reports highlighting social, political, economic and other relevant factors affecting the overall humanitarian situation.
+- Draft and prepare regular situation and analytical reports highlighting social, political, economic and other relevant factors affecting the overall humanitarian situation.

-- Support the monitoring of all local sources of protection related information including media, agency reports and through regular contact with governmental and civilian institutions and key informants.
+- Monitor all local sources of protection related information including media, agency reports and through regular contact with governmental and civilian institutions and key informants.

-- Support in triangulating and verifying information including prioritizing and undertaking field trips, meeting with the affected population and representatives of the local communities/authorities.
+- Triangulate and verify information including prioritizing and undertaking field trips, meeting with the affected population and representatives of the local communities/authorities.

 - Assist in the timely writing/ drafting of the weekly Protection of Civilian report.